 Now the question remains, how do you go about A/B Testing without messing it up?

-This question should be answered based on the list of objectives you made during ‘planning phase’.
+This question should be answered based on the list of objectives you made during ‘the planning phase’.
 You first need to identify whether you’re planning on running an off-site or on-site test.
 If you want to test an ad design or marketing copy or anything that happens anywhere outside your website, then that’s off-site testing.
-However, if you’re testing the headlines or any kind of graphic you use to direct your user on your website, then that’s on-site testing.
+However, if you’re testing the headlines or any kind of graphic you use to direct your user to your website, then that’s on-site testing.

 That’s right, you need to make sure you’re keeping a controlled testing schedule for your website.
 Be consistent and always focus on your main objective.
 Avoid jumping from one element to another; don’t go running tests on one of your ad campaigns and then randomly start testing one of the headlines on your site, this will only confuse you and derail your progress.

 This highly depends on the amount of traffic you get, so one test may take a few days while another could take weeks.
-This is why it’s important to set a time limit for your tests, this can be tricky though, because giving a test insufficient time could lead to skewed results, because you didn’t get enough people for the test to be statistically accurate.
-Same goes to running tests for too long.
-Always know when to draw the line, so set a minimum and maximum duration, number of clicks, bounce rate, sales etc.
+This is why it’s important to set a time limit for your tests, this can be tricky though because giving a test insufficient time could lead to skewed results because you didn’t get enough people for the test to be statistically accurate.
+The same goes for running tests for too long.
+Always know when to draw the line, so set a minimum and maximum duration, number of clicks, bounce rate, sales, etc.